Clarity logoClarity logoClarity

 A 20% down payment on a median-priced home requires significant savings.
 Here's how to calculate your target, where to save, and creative strategies to get.

-This guide is designed for first-pass understanding.
-Start with core terms, then apply the framework in your own account workflow.
+This guide is built for first-pass understanding.
+Start with the key terms, then use the framework in your own money workflow.

 Saving for a house down payment feels like trying to hit a moving target.
 Home prices keep climbing, your savings feel too small, and everyone has an opinion about how much you need.
 The truth is more nuanced than the old "you need 20%" rule suggests.
-Depending on your situation, you might need anywhere from 3% to 20%; and the right amount depends on your timeline, market, and financial profile.
+Depending on your situation, you may need anywhere from 3% to 20%, and the right amount depends on your timeline, market, and financial profile.

 You need 3-20% of the home purchase price for a down payment, depending on your loan type.
 Conventional loans allow as little as 3% down for first-time buyers, FHA loans require 3.5%, and VA loans offer 0% down for veterans.
 Putting 20% down avoids Private Mortgage Insurance (PMI), but buying sooner with less down can make financial sense when home prices are appreciating.
-Save your down payment in a high-yield savings account; not stocks — to avoid market risk on a known timeline.
+Save your down payment in a high-yield savings account, not stocks—to avoid market risk on a known timeline.

 On a $400,000 home, 20% is $80,000.
 But 5% is only $20,000, and 3% is $12,000.
 The question is whether the PMI cost is worth getting into a home sooner versus waiting to save the full 20%.